Lakshmi141105/market272/Readme.txt

 SELECT * from marketplace.producthits where prodid=$id and type='soulfulart';
 name - your product name as in we have 10 products so yu can chose your product names for your identification page - the navigation link to your product ( suppose your product1 is reviewed/rated send that product1 page link so that we can show the link to navigate to that product again in top ratings page

+3. check for user status when a user clicks on products so that if its logged out in marketplace you can redirect to error page asking the user to login again

+SELECT * from marketplace.userstatus where userid=$id;